CMHAAorg/cmhaa-website/site/content/_index.md

     title1: Our vision
-    content1: Our vision is for every Australian workplace to be mentally healthy, where businesses encourage people's mental wellness, and conversations about mental health are an everyday part of the working day.
+    content1: Our vision is for every Australian workplace to be mentally healthy, where businesses encourage people's mental wellness, and conversations about mental health are an everyday part of people's working day.
     title2: Our mission
     content2: Our mission is to drive improvements in the way Australian businesses respond and adapt to this rapidly evolving and growing challenge by